NRMPS Wins State Awards for Effective School Communications and Public Relations

 Teacher of the Year Video – Silver Award

 Principal of the Year Video – Silver Award

 Cutz for Kingz - Principal Alston & Student – Gold Award

 Sounding Board Newsletter – Bronze Award

-2016 Teacher/Principal of the Year Banquet – Silver Award
+2017 Teacher & Principal of the Year Banquet – Gold Award